from __future__ import annotations

 )

-request = UpdateRequest(id=id, **args_dict)
+request = UpdateRequest(**args_dict)

 if async_req:

-future = self.runner.run(self.stub.Update.future, request, timeout=timeout)
+future_result = self.runner.run(self.stub.Update.future, request, timeout=timeout)

-return PineconeGrpcFuture(future)
+return PineconeGrpcFuture(

 else:

-return self.runner.run(self.stub.Update, request, timeout=timeout)
+response, initial_metadata = self.runner.run(self.stub.Update, request, timeout=timeout)

 [docs]